:: Some Things You Should Know for

 The most recently discovered coronavirus causes coronavirus disease COVID-19.
 The one we are dealing with NOW around the world.

-This new corona virus (COVID-19) and disease were unknown before the outbreak began in Wuhan, China, in December 2019.
+This new corona virus (COVID-19) and disease were unknown before the outbreak was announced in Wuhan, China, in December 2019.

 What Are The